FaridSafi/react-native-google-places-autocomplete/README.md

 ```

-### Installation

-1. ```npm install react-native-google-places-autocomplete --save```
-2. Get your [Google Places API keys](https://developers.google.com/places/) and enable "Google Places API Web Service" (NOT Android or iOS) in the console.
-3. Enable "Google Maps Geocoding API" if you want to use GoogleReverseGeocoding for Current Location

 ### Styling

 ```GooglePlacesAutocomplete``` can be easily customized to meet styles of your  app.
 Pass styles props to ```GooglePlacesAutocomplete``` with style object for different elements (keys for style object are listed below)